Principles for Using the Map of Meaning

 As the Map of Meaning International Trust, we set ourselves the task of making the Map of Meaning available to you, and to the world.
-We learned there are five principles that support the Map of Meaning being used easily, effectively and responsibly by individuals and practitioners.
+There are five principles that support the Map of Meaning being used easily, effectively and responsibly by individuals and practitioners.
 We ask you to carefully consider the principles below.

 1. The Map of Meaning is research based.

-- Because we want to make the Map of Meaning readily available we have made the validated questionnaire freely available in the research papers.
-To reciprocate, we ask that where you see opportunities to further research the Map you consider involving us.
+Because we want to make the Map of Meaning readily available we have made the validated questionnaire freely available in the research papers.
+To reciprocate, we ask that where you see opportunities for further research you consider involving us.

 2. Meaning is both constant and ever-changing